alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

 [^whitehall-recommended-links]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L251

-Things that need to remain in our CDN (but become easier to implement/maintain if we migrate to Compute@Edge):
+Things that need to remain in our CDN (but become easier to implement/maintain if we later migrate to Compute@Edge):

 - Require authentication for Fastly `PURGE` requests[^purge-auth]
   - This doesn't need parity on Cloudfront